fmaguire/mag_sim_paper/manuscript.md

 We combined the performance metrics for Figs. @fig:plasmids, @fig:gis, @fig:AMRGenePercentRecoveryStageContext, and @fig:VFGenePercentRecoveryStageCombined to compare the rates of loss of different components (see Fig. [S5](#fig:rateofloss)).
 This highlighted that genomic components (GIs and plasmids) and plasmids in particular are lost at a disproportionately higher rate than individual gene types during MAG recovery.
-This also emphasises that better metagenomic assembly doesn't necessarily result in better binning of GIs and plasmids.
+This also emphasises that better metagenomic assembly doesn't necessarily result in better binning/recovery of GIs and plasmids.

 ### Simulated Read Analysis

-To further explore the potential causes of poor assembly and binning of MGEs we analysed the resultant coverage distribution from mapping our synthetically generated reads back to the original chromosomes, genomic islands, and plasmids from which they were simulated.
+To further explore the potential causes of poor assembly and binning of MGEs we analysed the resultant coverage distribution from mapping our synthetically generated reads back to the original chromosomes, GIs, and plasmids from which they were simulated.
-This analysis identified that while coverage of our synthetic metagenome reads was >96% on average across all reference genomes, the coverage of GIs and plasmids displayed high levels of variance (Fig @fig:avgcoverage) with huge spikes and falls in read depth (see Fig. [S7](#fig:depthbyspp) and [S8](#fig:perbasedepth).
+This analysis identified that while coverage of our synthetic metagenomic reads was >96% on average across all reference genomes, the coverage of GIs and plasmids displayed high levels of variance (Fig @fig:avgcoverage) with large spikes and drops in read depth (see Fig. [S7](#fig:depthbyspp) and [S8](#fig:perbasedepth)).
-This variability in coverage can be attributed to repeated elements and compositional features in and around these MGEs.
+This variability in coverage can be attributed to repeated elements and sequence composition differences that are commonly associated with MGEs.
 This issue is likely responsible for failures to accurately estimate the read-depth/coverage in these regions, upon which both assembly (in traversal of the assembly graph) and binning rely.

 ![Average Coverage By Genomic Region.
 The average coverage of our synthetic reads to their source genome is plotted by their genomic region.
 Chromosome (blue) and GI (green) displayed a similar average coverage of ~96.5%.
 Plasmids (orange) had a higher average coverage at ~98%.
 The per-genome coverage variability of plasmids and GI is higher than chromosomes.
 Diamond dot indicates the mean coverage of a region and black dots indicates outliers.](images/AvgCoverage.png){#fig:avgcoverage}